 This amendment will focus on enhancing WLAN sensing operation beyond the channel estimation capabilities offered by IEEE P802.11 (known as REVmd) for High Throughput (HT), Very High Throughput (VHT) and Directional Multi Gigabit (DMG) STAs plus PHYs under concurrent development (specifically, High Efficiency WLAN (HEW), Next Generation 60 GHz (NG60), and Extremely High Throughput (EHT) including enhancements introduced in IEEE P802.11az defined in the Next Generation Positioning (NGP) amendment), in license-exempt frequency bands between 1 GHz and 7.125 GHz and above 45 GHz.

 Sensing enhancements will be developed by defining at least one mode that enables stations (STAs) to perform one or more of the following: to exchange WLAN sensing capabilities, to request and setup transmissions that allow for WLAN sensing measurements to be performed, to indicate that a transmission can be used for WLAN sensing, and to exchange WLAN sensing feedback and information.
 The defined WLAN sensing operation relies on transmissions that are requested, unsolicited, or both.
-This amendment optionally can define modifications that enable secure WLAN sensing measurement and the secured exchange of WLAN sensing feedback and information.
+This amendment can define modifications that enable secure WLAN sensing measurement and the secured exchange of WLAN sensing feedback and information.

 There is no other WLAN standard focusing on enhancing WLAN sensing compared to what can be achieved with IEEE 802.11 and, consequently, on expanding WLAN sensing aplications and services other than this amendment.